Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy…or as many headaches.

 Do Facebook posts get high engagement because they have high reach, or do they get high reach because they have high engagement?

-While this is a bit of a chicken-or-the-egg question, the 2018 Facebook algorithm change means that engagement now has more impact on reach than reach has on engagement.
+While this is a bit of a chicken-or-the-egg question, last year’s Facebook algorithm change means that engagement now has more impact on reach than reach has on engagement.

 In the aftermath of the algorithm change, Facebook’s Facebook’s Head of News Feed Adam Mosseri announced the following: “Page posts that generate conversation between people will show higher in News Feed.”